manukalexi/Bistability-of-compartmentalized-autocatalytic-systems/README.md

 ## Models

-The repository contains the models used to investigate alternative stable chemical states in interacting autocatalytic networks, both without and within compartments.
-The models describe two mutually interacting autocatalytic cycles, A and B, producing molecules X and Y, respectively, and their competition through cross-inhibition and environmental effects.
+This repository contains the models used to investigate alternative stable chemical states in interacting autocatalytic networks, both without and within compartments.
+The models describe two mutually interacting autocatalytic cycles, A and B, producing molecules X and Y, respectively.
+Their coupled dynamics can give rise to bistability and hysteresis, with the resulting state depending on the initial conditions.

-The chemostat (CSTR) model describes the dynamics of the reaction network in a continuously supplied and diluted environment.
-The compartment-level selection model extends these dynamics to a population of reproducing compartments, where molecules are stochastically partitioned at division.
-This stochastic partitioning can generate compartments dominated by either X or Y, while differences in growth and reproduction allow selection to amplify compartments favored by the current environment.
+The chemostat (CSTR) model describes the reaction dynamics in a continuously supplied and diluted environment, while the compartment-level selection model implements the same dynamics within a population of reproducing compartments.
+Molecules are stochastically partitioned at division, generating variation in compartment composition.
+Environmental change is represented by two environments, `E_X` and `E_Y`, which favor compartments enriched in X or Y, respectively, through composition-dependent autocatalytic rates.
+This can drive regime shifts either through within-compartment dynamics or, when the system remains within the hysteresis region, through compartment-level selection acting on stochastically generated variants.

+The repository also includes extended reaction networks with explicitly represented inhibitory molecules, modified fragmentation rules, and longer autocatalytic cycles, under both reversible and irreversible reaction schemes and periodically changing environments.

 ## Repository structure